History of Gary Player in Timeline

 In 1966, Gary Player was awarded the Bob Jones Award, the highest honor given by the United States Golf Association.

-1969: Ranked second in McCormack's world golf rankings
+1969: Ranked second in Mark McCormack's world golf rankings

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1969, activists publicly demonstrated against Gary Player's espousal of apartheid, including protesting at the PGA Championship.
+In 1969, activists publicly demonstrated against Gary Player's espousal of apartheid, including protesting against Player at the PGA Championship.

-In 1970, Gary Player missed the halfway cut at the Open Championship, which involved a 3rd round cut.
+Gary Player missed the halfway cut at the Open Championship in 1970, resulting in a 3rd round cut.

-1970: Ranked second in McCormack's world golf rankings
+1970: Ranked second in Mark McCormack's world golf rankings

 In 1970, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1971, there were several threats to protest against Gary Player at tournaments.
+In 1971, there were several threats to protest against Gary Player at tournaments though they never came to fruition.

-1972: Ranked second in McCormack's world golf rankings
+1972: Ranked second in Mark McCormack's world golf rankings

 In 1972, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1973, Gary Player held the record for most victories in the World Match Play Championship, with five wins.
+Gary Player held the record for most victories in the World Match Play Championship with five wins, from 1973 until 1991.

-In 1973, Gary Player missed the Masters tournament as he was recovering from surgery.
+In 1973, Gary Player missed the Masters Tournament as he was recovering from surgery, breaking a long streak of appearances.

-In October 1974, Australian activists screamed at Gary Player, "Go home, racist!", while he was lining up a putt during a tournament.
+In October 1974, during a tournament, Australian activists screamed at Gary Player, "Go home, racist!", as he was lining up a putt on the 72nd hole.

-In 1974, Gary Player became one of the few golfers in history to win two major championships in the same season.
+In 1974, Gary Player became one of the few golfers to win two major championships in the same season.

 1974: Inducted into World Golf Hall of Fame